KvngBleach/Security-/markdown.md

 * Response: Once a threat is detected, these solutions often have capabilities to automatically isolate the infected device, remove the threat, and help restore the system to a healthy state.

 * Centralized Management: Often, organizations use a central management console to oversee the security posture of all their endpoints, making it easier to deploy policies, monitor activity, and respond to incidents.

+</table> Think of it like this: a castle (your network) has walls and gates (perimeter security).
+But each person inside the castle (your endpoints) also has their own personal guard (endpoint security) to watch out for individual threats, even if they somehow get past the outer defenses.
+In today's world, where people work remotely and use a variety of devices, endpoint security has become absolutely crucial for protecting sensitive data and maintaining overall cybersecurity.